NicolasDortu/Minecraft-Launcher-For-Modded-Server/README.md

 # Minecraft-Launcher-For-Modded-Server
-This is a custom launcher for a modded minecraft server i used to play on with some friends <br>
+This is a custom launcher for a modded minecraft server i used to play on with some friends <br><br>
 Almost the entirety of the code is from the project Javafx-launcher available here : https://github.com/Support-Launcher/javafx-launcher <br>
 I also highly recommend the youtube serie from Bricklou which explains the code : https://www.youtube.com/playlist?list=PL4Iry42iWxQQo-xMzk2BRO1YOoHgG-slU <br>
 It also heavily relies on FlowUpdater : https://github.com/FlowArg/FlowUpdater <br>
-Big Shout-out to Bricklou and FlowArg for their work which helped me to have some fun with my friends on our minecraft server 🙌 <br>
+Big Shout-out to Bricklou and FlowArg for their work which helped me to have some fun with my friends on our minecraft server 🙌 <br><br>
 Here are my modifications from the source code : <br>
 <ul>
   <li>New design</li>